alisonpelri/cachaca_genomic_signature/scripts/12_genetic_structure_workflow.md

 9. Combined Fst/delta ranking
 10. ADMIXTURE analysis

-> **Note:** This markdown file is intended as a documented workflow.
-For full automation, these commands can later be split into bash/R scripts, a `Makefile`, or a Snakemake/Nextflow workflow.
+> **Note:** This markdown file is intended to document a workflow.
+For full automation, these commands can later be split into bash/R scripts.

 ---